FloofyPeachy/TrainControl/README.md

 I like contributions!
 Contributions are welcome.
 Just make sure that they are in push requests and they don't suck.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

+Oh, and please, give me credit for the original code.
+I know, crazy, but just please do.
+Any violationers will get their cheeks clapped >:(